mcc85s/FightingEntropy/Theme/readme.md

+# readme
-# The "BossMode" VSCode theme is available in the extension marketplace
+The "BossMode" VSCode theme is available in the extension marketplace